bark-community/bark-token-program/README.md

 ### Governance

-- If applicable, information on any governance features associated with BARK tokens.
+- Information on any governance features associated with BARK tokens.

-## 6. How It Works
+## 6. How It Works ?

 The Bark Token Program follows a step-by-step workflow: